Embedding in Recommender Systems: A Survey: AutoML Embedding

-Moreover, to improve the hard selection in ESAPN, AutoEMB ~\cite{zhaok2021autoemb} also designed the soft selection layer as a weighted sum operation.
+Moreover, to improve the hard selection in ESAPN, AutoEMB ~\cite{zhaok2021autoemb} proposed the soft selection layer as a weighted sum operation.
 Concretely, similar to ESAPN, it defines some candidate embedding sizes for users and items, and employs matrices to transform user and item embedding of candidate sizes into a uniform embedding size for plugging into deep learning-based recommendation models.
 However, the author noted that the{simple linear transformation} process results in significant variation in the values of embeddings with different sizes, rendering them incomparable.
 To address this issue, the approach applies Batch-Norm with Tanh activation to normalize the transformed user and item embedding vectors.
 Subsequently, it introduces two multiple perceptron networks to select the embedding size.
-For an end-to-end differentiable framework, it takes a soft selection layer to calculate the final embedding size.
+For an end-to-end differentiable framework, it takes a selection layer to get the embedding size.

 However, there is another approach called AutoDim \cite{zhao2021autodim} that addresses the issue of non-differentiability by employing Gumbel-softmax tricks as a soft selection layer.
 AutoDim builds upon AutoEMB by extending its input from just users and items to various feature fields such as gender, age, and more.
-This expansion allows for broader and more comprehensive embeddings that can capture additional contextual information for improved performance.
+This expansion allows for more comprehensive embeddings that can capture additional contextual information for improved performance.
+The evolution of gradient-based embedding search has led to more sophisticated approaches that address real-world deployment constraints.
+Budgeted Embedding Table (BET)~\cite{qu2024budgeted}, which advances beyond traditional AutoML approaches by incorporating explicit memory budget constraints into the search process.
+Unlike previous methods that optimize embedding dimensions independently, BET formulates the problem as finding table-level actions that are guaranteed to meet pre-specified memory budgets while maximizing recommendation performance.